 Tank Destroyers: Tank Hunters, Failed Role, Successful Killers

-The Vehicles themselves proved useful and often found themselves attached to Tank Divisions, and used in ways never planned for.
+The Vehicles themselves proved useful and often found themselves attached to Tank Divisions, and used in ways never planned for, like direct infantry support.

 Click the link above for a dedicated page on the M10. ↑